-The CSL project team maintains a collection of Git repositories on GitHub at https://github.com/citation-style-language.
-The individual repositories are:
+We maintain several Git repositories on GitHub at https://github.com/citation-style-language.
+The main repositories are:

-- utilities - scripts and other tools for working with CSL styles and locale files
+- utilities - for scripts used to maintain CSL styles and locale files

-A mapping between Zotero fields and CSL variables can be found at http://aurimasv.github.io/z2csl/typeMap.xml.
+A mapping between Zotero fields and CSL variables can be found at http://aurimasv.github.io/z2csl/typeMap.xml (repo).
 A similar mapping for Mendeley can be found at http://support.mendeley.com/customer/portal/articles/364144-csl-type-mapping.